Faced with a flood of data pouring forth from the Internet of Things, what’s a company to do?

 According to the company, its BDaaS model increases the number of analysts, as Qubole calls the end users of the data, that a single administrator can support from 1.5 to 21, and it dramatically cuts into the “normal” implementation time of up to 18 months, another obstacle to success.
 The idea of treating big data as a service – or, in fact, a utility – drives significant increases in efficiency on several fronts.

 At Elephant Ventures we’ve incorporated Qubole’s BDaaS into our rapid protyping arsenal, and we’ve been able to create big data prototypes in days and weeks, instead of months.
 We’re huge fans of the platform and how it can help large enterprises and startups alike collect and analyze data at enormous scale.
 It serves as a key part of our Innovation framework.
-(Contact us if you’d like to learn how we can leverage our Rapid Big Data pattern for you.)

 In a similar vein, DataRobot turns predictive modeling into something that’s almost an exercise in plug-and-play.
 Bring it your data, tell it what you want to predict, and, with a single click, DataRobot produces hundreds of models, with the best of them making it to the company’s leaderboard.
 From there, an analyst can quickly move to prediction and deployment.